Columba McVeigh: Theories

+Recent developments

 Unsuccessful searches were carried out for the location of his body in 2003, 2011, and 2012.
 In September 2018, forensic archaeologists started searching Braggan Bog, near Emyvale.
 That search ended without success in September 2019, having paused between November 2018 and June 2019.
 A further search in October 2022 was also unsuccessful.
+Another search took place between August and December 2025, but no remains were found.